galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 time_estimation: "2h"
 key_points:
   - "A chloroplast genome can be assembled with long reads and polished with short reads"
-  - "The assembly graph is useful to look at and think about genomic structure, and ambiguity"
+  - "The assembly graph is useful to look at and think about genomic structure"
   - "We can map raw reads back to the assembly and investigate areas of high or low read coverage"
   - "We can view an assembly, its mapped reads, and its annotations in JBrowse"
 contributors: